 To determine the contribution of hydrogen bonds and hydrophobic interactions, structurization of agar and the agar-melon pulp system in the presence of carbamide (Fig. 3) was studied.
-This is related to the fact sart of melons and Meloss priced by ed on a living tio as remove extinct are the ey metal ions confectioneries food systems te available in investigations techanisms of ture formation valch helps to be system was that molecules of such substances as alcohols and carbamide orienting hydrogen bonds to themselves are able to destruct the formed structures.
-In this case, not only hydrogen bonds but also hydrophobic interactions get destructed.
+This is related to the fact increase in the lect on a living ble to remove ectines are the avy metal ions confectioneries i food systems and Melon ayeva A.